Tag: nicotine

 Questionnaire : how much nicotine do you need?

-Answer these 5 questions to assess how much nicotine you consume as a smoker (or consumed when you smoked).
-We will then use this information to calculate the optimal nicotine concentration in your e-liquids, your nicotine medications (patch, gum, tablet, inhaler), or your nicotine pouch.
-Our statistics show that these 5 questions provide twice as accurate an estimate of your nicotine need as using only the number of cigarettes smoked per day.
+Answer 5 questions to assess your nicotine consumption as a smoker (or your consumption when you smoked).
+We will then use this information to calculate the optimal nicotine concentration in your e-liquids, nicotine-based medications (patches, gum, tablets, inhalers), or nicotine pouches.
+Our statistics show that these 5 questions allow us to estimate your nicotine needs with twice the accuracy of using only the number of cigarettes smoked per day.

 • 1-5 cig./day = 1 point